-Opportunities and information for education locally and through state and national hospice organizations.
+Opportunities for education locally and through state and national hospice organizations.

 Volunteers do not replace the professional staff but are a vital, integral part of the hospice program.
 They provide assistance to patients and their families that demonstrate their feelings of love and compassion.
 They also have the ability to empathize with the joys and sorrows inherent in life and death.

 Volunteers can become involved in a variety of settings.
 Some examples, along with possible duties: